 - Questionnaire-A due diligence questionnaire must be completed by the prospective Intermediary. - Screening-A risk-based due diligence screening must be completed to assess and address any issues that may be associated with the Intermediary's activities, location, authority, influence, reputation and other relevant factors that could impact the Company's compliance with the law.
-1 - Fee Explanation-An explanation for fees showing that payments to the Intermediary are market or bear a reasonable relationship to the value of the services to be rendered. - Written Contract-A written contract with the Intermediary must be obtained that contains the scope of work, payment terms, requisite anti-bribery representations, warranties and audit rights, approved by Corporate Counsel.
+1 - Fee Explanation-An explanation for fees showing that payments to the Intermediary are market or bear a reasonable relationship to the value of the services to be rendered. - Written Contract-A written contract with the Intermediary must be obtained that contains the scope of work, payment terms, requisite anti-bribery representations, warranties and audit rights, approved by the Chief Executive Officer, Chief Financial Officer, Vice President of Sales and Corporate Counsel.

-Reporting and Review Procedure-If any of us as employees or an Intermediary believes an improper payment has been, or may be, made or accepted in violation of this Policy, then we have an affirmative duty to report it immediately to our supervisors or Intermediary, the management or via the Company Hotline website or phone, or to the ACO by phone, letter or email.
+Reporting and Review Procedure-If any of us as employees or an Intermediary believes an improper payment has been, or may be, made or accepted in violation of this Policy, then we have an affirmative duty to report it immediately to our supervisors, the management or via the Company Hotline website or phone, or to the ACO by phone, letter or email.
 Relevant details regarding reporting and review are located in the Company Anti-Corruption Policy.
 See the Code: Anti-Corruption Compliance.